rigzba21/kubectl-dask-gateway/README.md

 notebook kernel fails, leaving the cluster reference lost in the notebook runtime context, while the cluster pods are still present and consuming resources.

+It would be nice to have a SLSA-compliant attestation or record to audit who created a given cluster, with a timestamp, resources requested, or anything else useful...

 ### Goals/Roadmap

 > I want to have a single pane-of-glass view into the state of running dask clusters in K8S